-The Board has determined that the Veteran's emergency laparoscopic cholecystectomy was provided in an emergent manner and a VA facility was not feasibly available at the time.
+The Board has determined that the Veteran's emergency laparoscopic cholecystectomy on January 12, 2016 was necessary due to an emergent nature of his symptoms and that a VA facility was not feasibly available at the time.
 Therefore, payment or reimbursement for the medical services provided by MLAC is granted.

 - Claimed conditions